unforswearing/aliaser/README.md

     clearall  remove all aliases from this alias file
 ```

+### Running `aliaser` without an option flag

-Running 'aliaser' without an option flag will allow you to save aliases to this script in a slightly more traditional manner:
+Running `aliaser` without an option flag will allow you to save aliases to this script in a slightly more traditional manner:

 ```console
 # note: the entire alias must be quoted
 aliaser "cd_home_ls='cd $HOME && ls'"
 ```

+### Editing aliases and the `aliaser.sh` script

+If find that an alias has been accidentally mangled, use `aliaser edit` to modify your aliases.
+You may also use `aliaser open` to modify the `aliaser.sh` script directly, debug your aliases, or improve the code.

+## Examples

 `aliaser` has some example aliases stored at the bottom of the script to show how `aliaser` stores aliases.
 Run `aliaser clearall` to remove these examples before adding your own aliases.

-## Examples

 ### Create an alias from the current dir